GM-11/create-tma-core/README.md

 1. **`npm run compile`**: Compiles all your smart contracts.
 2. **`npm run dev`**: Launches your Telegram Mini App locally.
 3. **`npm run build`**: Builds and deploys your smart contracts on the Core Testnet.

----

-This format keeps the information clear and professional while enhancing readability.